askeyjw/workshop/README.md

 | Binder | [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ubermag/workshop/master?filepath=tutorials%2Findex.ipynb) |
 | License | [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause) |

-## About
+## About this repository

 This repository is a place where all the information and materials related to the workshop will be shared.
-In addition, in this repository, we are going to communicate with our participants using `Issues`.
-This is a public repository and it can be seen by everybody and you do not need a GitHub account to be able to download anything.
-However, if you want to ask a question, you are going to need a GitHub account.
+Apart from that, we are going to communicate here with the participants using `Issues`.
+This is a public repository and all its content it can be seen and downloaded by everybody.
+Therefore, you do not need a GitHub account to be able to download anything.
+However, if you want to ask a question or request support, you are going to need a GitHub account, which is free and easy to make.

+## People

 The workshop is going to be delivered by: